amadrizwan/AWS-haproxy-HA-multiAZ/README.md

 NETMASK=255.255.255.255<br />

 The script routes traffic destined for VIP to HAPROXY instance1's ENI if it is healthy.
 In case of ping test failure, VPN routing table is changed so that the traffic is routed to haproxy instance2's ENI.

+Following vars have to be added/changed in the script.

+# LB instance variables
+VIP="172.16.16.16"   #IP address that is configured on looback interface.
+Should not be in VPC CIDR range LB1_ID=""   # instance ID of vpcXX-ec2-lb-1a
+LB2_ID=""   # instance ID of vpcXX-ec2-lb-1b
+RT_ID=""    # Internal/NODE/LB routing table ID

+# Specify the EC2 region that this will be running in (e.g. https://ec2.eu-west-1.amazonaws.com)
+EC2_URL=""